dogecoin/dogecoin/doc/build-unix.md

 	sudo apt-get install build-essential pkg-config libtool autotools-dev autoconf automake libssl-dev

-for Ubuntu 12.04 and later:
+for Ubuntu 12.04, Debian 7 (Wheezy) and later:

 	sudo apt-get install libboost-all-dev libdb5.1-dev libdb5.1++-dev

-for Debian 7 (Wheezy) and later:

-	sudo apt-get install libdb5.1-dev libdb5.1++-dev

 	Note that if you have Berkeley DB 4.8 packages installed (i.e. for other wallet software), they are incompatible with the packages for 5.1.
 You